andt14111999/test-exchange/script/bootstrap/README.md

 - AMM positions provide liquidity in tight price ranges for efficient trading
 - Offers are set to automatic and online for immediate availability
 - Each currency market is completely independent with separate users and pools
-- Kafka notifications are bypassed in development environment to avoid native library issues
+- Kafka integration uses rdkafka for reliable cross-platform compatibility